 Marking all loans to market would cause our bank's capital to sway with fluctuations in the markets - even if the entire loan portfolio is performing.
-Instead of providing better information about our bank's health or its ability to pay dividends, the proposal would mask it.
+Instead of providing better information about our bank's health, the proposal would mask it.

-Even if the banking regulators' Tier 1 capital excludes fair value fluctuations, we still will have to explain it to our investors, customers and depositors.
+Even if the banking regulators' Tier 1 capital excludes fair value fluctuations, we still will have to explain it to our customers and depositors.

 The costs and resources that we will need to comply with this new requirement would be significant.
 This will require us to pay consultants and auditors to estimate market value.
+These costs woud negatively effect our already depressed income statement.
+This is not the time in the economic cycle to force unnecessary costs upon banks.